modlee-ai/modlee/_sources/notebooks/dataset_guidelines.rst.txt

-Modlee extracts key meta features from your dataset so your experiment can be used in aggregate analysis alongside your collaborators data, to improve Modlee’s model recommendation technology for connected environment.
+Modlee extracts key meta features from your dataset so your experiment can be used in aggregate analysis alongside your collaborators data, to improve Modlee’s model recommendation technology for your connected environment.
 The above stated list data structure allows us to easily extract the information we need.
 Check out exactly how we do this on our public `Github Repo <https://github.com/modlee-ai/modlee>`__.